Auz/Bug/README.md

 * Creates multiple fruit flys which fly and walk around the browser window.
 * Creates multiple spiders which walk around the browser window.
+* Creates multiple ladybugs which walk around the browser window.
 * Flys are responsive to mouse movements (optional) and mouse overs events.